 The sources of operating revenues for the Medical Center are net patient service and other operating revenues, with the most significant source being net patient service revenues.
-Operating revenues were \$75.3 million, \$54.1 million and \$19.2 million for the years ended June 30, 2015, 2014 and 2013, respectively.
+Operating revenues were \$77.2 million, \$75.3 million and \$54.1 million for the years ended June 30, 2016, 2015 and 2014, respectively.

 Net patient service revenue is comprised of gross patient revenue, net of contractual allowances, charity care, provision for doubtful accounts, and any third party cost report settlements.
-Net patient service revenues were \$74.8 million, \$52.7 million and \$18.3 million for the years ended June 30, 2015, 2014 and 2013 respectively.
-The increase of \$22.1 million is the result of an increase in volumes (see chart below), an improvement in collection rates for certain payer contracts, and the expansion of Medicaid coverage under the Affordable Care Act initiated on January 1, 2014.
-Revenues for the year ended June 30, 2015 were positively impacted by the tremendous demand for Medicaid coverage under the new regulations, which delayed processing of both applications by the State of New Mexico and claims on the part of Medicaid payers under Centennial Care.
+Net patient service revenues were \$76.6 million, \$74.8 million and \$52.7 million for the years ended June 30, 2016, 2015 and 2014 respectively.
+The increase of \$1.8 million is the result of an increase in volumes (see chart below).

-The following table summarizes key operating statistics for the years ended June 30, 2015, 2014 and 2013:
+The following table summarizes key operating statistics for the years ended June 30, 2016, 2015 and 2014: